 You may remember our article about the psychology of door colors.
 Now we’re tackling just what colors work best for your bedroom.
-Your bedroom is your sanctuary, your getaway, where you go to recharge—you want to make sure the colors reflect that and set the right atmosphere.
+Your bedroom is your sanctuary, your getaway, where you go to recharge—you want to make sure the bedroom paint colors reflect that and set the right atmosphere.

 We’ve found 10 colors that emote different moods and feelings so you can make your bedroom the perfect space for you.

 1. Khaki Green

 Peaceful and cool, a khaki green has all the sophisticated elements of a neutral with the calming effect of green.
 Linens look luxurious next to it and cream, gilt and silver make for eye-catching trims.

 The combination of these three colors create one paint that is sophisticated, tranquil and elegant.
 It goes well with white wood and metallics and is complimented by red and aqua trims.